NVIDIA/cutlass/media/docs/cute/02_layout_algebra.md

   <img src="../../images/cute/product2d.png" alt="product2d.png" height="250"/>
 </p>

 The above image demonstates the use of a `tiler` to apply `logical_product` by-mode.
-Despite this **not being the recommended approach**, the result is a rank-2 layout consisting of 2x5 row-major block that is tiled across a 3x4 col-major arrangement.
+Despite this **not being the recommended approach**, the result is a rank-2 layout consisting of 2x5 row-major block that is tiled across a 3x4 column-major arrangement.

 The reason **this is not the recommended approach** is that the `tiler B` in the above expression is highly unintuitive.
 In fact, it requires perfect knowledge of the shape and strides of `A` in order to construct.
 We would like to express "Tile Layout `A` according to Layout `B`" in a way that makes `A` and `B` independent and is much more intuitive.

 #### Blocked and Raked Products

-The `blocked_product(LayoutA, LayoutB)` and `raked_product(LayoutA, LayoutB)` are interesting, more intuitive, rank-sensitive transformations on top of 1-D `logical_product` that let us express the intuitive Layout products that we most often want to express.
+The `blocked_product(LayoutA, LayoutB)` and `raked_product(LayoutA, LayoutB)` are rank-sensitive transformations on top of 1-D `logical_product` that let us express the more intuitive `Layout` products that we most often want to express.

 A key observation in the implementation of these functions are the compatibility post-conditions of `logical_product`:
 ```